 There are plenty of producers and resellers specializing in this industry.
 Your choices should be based on your reliability objectives.
 Always think about an asset’s life-cycle cost and how it affects your ability to fulfill your objectives.

 There appears to be a constant tradeoff between upfront costs and life-cycle costs.
 Spending a little more upfront to acquire the best quality may lower your long-term cost of ownership.
-For some, buying inferior quality with a lower upfront cost but a higher life-cycle cost has worked successfully.
-The machine and components will benefit from the extra attention, and that is the end goal.
+In some cases, buying inferior-quality products with a lower upfront cost but a higher life-cycle cost can still be effective.
+However, if proper care is taken, the machine and its components can benefit from the extra attention.
+Furthermore, this careful maintenance ultimately ensures that the end goal is achieved.
+Therefore, even lower-quality products can be a viable option when managed correctly.

 Steps to Achieving Lubrication Excellence